AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     }
     ```

-1. Lastly, we need to update this function to store new prompts and completions in the cache.
+1. Lastly, we need to update this function to store new prompts and completions in the cache to use in the future.
 After the existing call to the Semantic Kernel Service getting the new completion, add a call to update the cache.

     ```csharp
     //Call Semantic Kernel to generate a new completion